 You have noticed that your mother has aphasia, a disorder in speech and language.
 There are other worrisome symptoms, such as confusion and forgetfulness, and you mention that this problem has developed over the course of a few years.
 The major causes of aphasia in older adults include stroke and neurodegenerative diseases, such as Alzheimer’s disease.

 There is no specific treatment for aphasia caused either by stroke or by PPA.
 Many hospitals or communities have aphasia support groups.
-Speech therapists that specialize in cognitive testing and therapy may be helpful in mild to moderate aphasia by training the individual to utilize gestures or other methods to communicate.
+Speech therapists who specialize in cognitive testing and therapy may be helpful in mild to moderate aphasia by training the patient to use gestures or other methods to communicate.
 Counseling and training family members is helpful as well.

-The prognosis of aphasia in stroke and PPA are different.
+The prognosis (outlook) for aphasia in stroke and PPA are different.
 In stroke, persons may improve over time; emphasis is on both speech therapy to improve communication skills, and medication and lifestyle changes to prevent further strokes.
-With PPA, although expression is affected early, receptive skills (understanding speech) are impaired eventually.
-Memory is usually intact early on although both short-term and long-term memory is impaired later on.
+With PPA, although expression is affected early, receptive skills (understanding speech) are harmed eventually.
+Memory is usually intact early on, although both short-term and long-term memory is impaired later on.

-If your mother is living alone, then you and she may wish to speak your local office of the aging, or a social worker, to determine if she needs more assistance to live more safely at home for as long as possible.
+If your mother is living alone, then you and she may wish to speak to your local office of the aging, or a social worker, to determine if she needs more assistance to live more safely at home for as long as possible.
 A neurologist may help sort out the diagnostic issues.
 A geriatric clinic may be better equipped to help you and your mother evaluate the need for therapy, support groups, and social services, since impairments may worsen over time.
-The National Aphasia Association may be helpful, and information can be found at www.aphasia.org) may be helpful, as well.
+The National Aphasia Association (www.aphasia.org) may be helpful, as well.

 I hope you find these suggestions helpful.